mne-tools/mne-python/doc/documentation/glossary.rst

         Many functions in MNE-Python operate on "data channels" by default.
-These are channels that contain electrophysiological data from the brain, as opposed to other channel types such as EOG, ECG, stimulus/trigger, or acquisition system status data.
+These are channels that contain electrophysiological data from the brain, as opposed to other channel types such as EOG, ECG, stimulus/trigger, or acquisition system status data (see :term:`non-data channels`).
         The set of channels considered "data channels" in MNE contains the following types (together with scale factors for plotting):

         .. mne:: data channels list